ideascube/ansiblecube/README.md

 # AnsibleCube

-# This doc has to be updated...Work in progress
+# This doc needs to be updated...Work in progress

 Ansible has been choose to push and pull content, file config and softawre from and to the ideascube box.